Māori electorates: 21st century

-New Zealand First

-New Zealand First, whose "Tight Five" once held all Māori seats, has advocated for abolition of the separate electorates, while emphasising that the decision should be made by Māori voters.
-During the 2017 election campaign, the New Zealand First leader Winston Peters announced that if elected his party would hold a binding referendum on whether Maori electorates should be abolished.
+New Zealand First, whose "Tight Five" once held all Māori seats but has not contested the Māori electorates since 1999, has advocated for abolition of the separate electorates, while emphasising that the decision should be made by Māori voters.
+During the 2017 election campaign, party leader Winston Peters announced that if elected his party would hold a binding referendum on whether Māori electorates should be abolished.
 During post-election negotiations with the Labour Party, Peters indicated that he would consider dropping his call for a referendum on the Māori electorates due to the defeat of the Māori Party at the 2017 election.
-In return for forming a government with the Labour Party, New Zealand First agreed to drop its demand for the referendum.

-The party has not stood candidates in the Māori electorates since the 1999 New Zealand general election.

-Individual electorates

-From 1868 to 1996, four Māori electorates existed (out of a total that slowly changed from 76 to 99).
-They comprised:
+When Labour and New Zealand First formed a coalition government after the election, New Zealand First dropped its demand for the referendum.
+In 2026, New Zealand First returned to campaigning on a referendum to abolish the seats, arguing they were racially divisive and no longer needed as a substantial proportion of MPs were Māori (27%), and four of the six parliamentary parties had Māori leaders.

+Labour, the Green Party and Te Pāti Māori have all supported legislation to entrench the Māori electorates so they cannot be easily repealed.
+Some provisions of New Zealand electoral law require either a 75% majority in Parliament or a successful national referendum (by simple majority) to be amended.
+The existence of general electorates is entrenched, but the existence of Māori electorates is not.
+Entrenchment of the Māori electorates is supported by the Human Rights Commission.
+The most recent attempt to entrench the Māori electorates passed its first reading in 2018 with the support of Labour, New Zealand First and the Green Party, but failed at its second reading in 2019 when New Zealand First withdrew its support.

+International influence